giggls/mapnik-german-l10n/README.md

 :	Generate a combined country name from name:xx tags (targetlang plus official languages of the country)

-A convinient way of using these functions is to hide them behind a virtual colums using database views.
+A convinient way of using these functions is to hide them behind virtual colums using database views.

 ### Examples